July 29, 2022 7 min read

 That means that while THC may be a useful addition to your medicinal routine in some cases, you should definitely talk to your doctor before including THC-O alongside your current medications.
 You and your doctor will be able to determine whether or not THC poses any benefits or if the risks are too significant.
 In some cases, simply putting some space between your medication and THC-O dosage will allow time for your body to regenerate the needed enzymes to properly metabolize both substances.

-Now, let's discuss some other comment thco combinations that he may be concerned about:
+Now, let's discuss some other THCO combinations that you may need to be concerned about:

 Can You Combine THC-O and Delta-9?